The Evolution Of Print!

-This machine increased the speed at which printed materials could be produced, thus closing the gap of print availability between the upper and lower classes.
-This also had a knock-on effect making more knowledge available to the lower class, increasing their quality of life.
+This machine increased the speed at which printed materials could be produced, thus closing the gap in print availability between the upper and lower classes.
+This also had a knock-on effect making more knowledge available to the lower class, and increasing their quality of life.

 Lithography – 1796

 The Lithography technique is one that is still commonly used today!
 Invented in 1796 by a German actor and author Alois Senefelder as a cheap method of publishing theatrical works.
 Lithography revolves around the relationship between oil and water which repel each other.

 An image is drawn onto limestone with an oil-based medium such as a wax crayon.
 The stone is then covered in a solution of Gum Arabic, which is a natural gum made from the sap of an acacia tree.
 Using lithographic turpentine, the solution is then removed which allows the ink to take only where it’s required.

 Although initially created in 1843, in 1847 Richard March Hoe patented and put into commercial use his innovation of the printing press.
 The Rotary Press.
 This press used a cylinder on which the images to be printed were curved around.
 The constant feeding of the material increases the productivity and speed of the machine, making it A LOT faster than the previous printing presses.

 In the 150 years offset printing has been around, the process remains almost unchanged and for this reason, still stands as the most popular method of print for modern-day printers.
 This works by transferring the ink from a metal plate to a rubber blanket onto the final printed surface.
 This method is often combined the lithographic method as well as the cylinders from the rotary press.